-Carrie was recently honored to be one of the women featured in Women of Distinction Magazine, a magazine that highlights the work of individual women from a range of professional fields and industries.
-Click here to read the article about her.
+Carrie was one of the women featured in Women of Distinction Magazine, a magazine that highlights the work of individual women from a range of professional fields and industries.
+Click here to read the article.

 For a list of classes, workshops, lectures, published work, and tours by Carrie, click here.